 - Help by providing transportation.

-- Start daily meditation practice.
+- Start a daily meditation practice with them.

 How is depression treated?

 - Psychotherapy–It helps by teaching alternative ways of thinking and behaving and changing habits that may contribute to depression.

 - Medications (Antidepressants)

 Book an appointment now, to answer all your queries.
 You can book an appointment with top psychologists in Pakistan through Marham by calling at Marham helpline: 0311-1222398 or by online appointment booking facility through the website or Marham mobile app.

 Drop a review for us at Playstore if you’ve had a good experience!

 Latest posts by Dr. Rohana Naqi (see all)

 - Depression 101; All You Need To Know. - March 11, 2021

 - 3 Best Ways To Treat Hepatitis B and C - July 27, 2017